rinzindorjit/b4uesports/TESTNET-README.md

 2. Check that Content Security Policy headers allow loading from sandbox.minepi.com
 3. Verify that the validation-key.txt file is accessible at the root of the domain
 4. Confirm that mock authentication is being used for testnet development
+5. Make sure your app is properly registered in the Pi Network developer console with the correct domain

 ## Development Notes